Southchurch Park: Football Ground

+Arena, is on the site of the former cinder athletics track.
+Improvements, including a new boundary fence and a new 100-person spectator stand, plus replacing the dug outs happened in 2022, after the club was threatened with expulsion from the league as it did not meet FA rules.

 Cricket ground

+The ground was first used for cricket in 1899, prior to its formal opening, by the Southend Cricket Club, which had been formed in 1874.
+The ground is big enough for two club matches to be played at the same time, and had three cricket squares, with the central square being used exclusively by Essex.

-The first recorded cricket match on the ground was in 1906, when Essex County Cricket Club played their inaugural first-class match there, beating Leicestershire by five wickets.
+The first recorded county cricket match on the ground was in 1906, when Essex County Cricket Club played their inaugural first-class match there, beating Leicestershire by five wickets.
+Initially the ground was known as "Paradise Lost" by cynical, as the ground was far from ideal and outfielders were known to find rubbish on the pitch in the early days.

 Essex played 130 first-class matches at Southchurch Park between 1906 and 2004, playing their final first-class match there against Nottinghamshire in the 2004 County Championship.

 In addition, the ground has also hosted List-A matches, the first of which came in the 1977 John Player League and saw Essex play Middlesex.
 From 1977 to 2004, the ground held 28 List-A matches, the last of which saw Essex play Northamptonshire in the 2004 totesport League.

 The ground has also held 19 Second XI fixtures between 1972 and 1996 for the Essex Second XI in the Second XI Championship and Second XI Trophy.

+The ground has hosted tourist matches, with the highest ever number of runs scored on one day occurred at Southchurch Park in a match between Australia and Essex on the 14 May 1948, when Australia scored 721 all out, with Don Bradman hitting 180 in front of 16,000 spectators, the record attendance at the ground.
+Prior to that, Tich Freeman achieved his second ten wicket haul for Kent against Essex in a County Championship match in 1930.

+The pitch gained the reputation as a batman's nightmare, leading to cricket writer and broadcaster, John Arlott to pen the following:

+During World War II, the ground was used by military personnel at HMS Westcliff to play inter-departmental cricket.

+The poor standard of the pitch was again brought into focus in 1988, when after a County Championship match where Essex beat Yorkshire, the authorities stripped Essex of 25 points.
+A year later it was announced that the groundsman of Essex would take over the maintenance of the central square.

 In local domestic cricket, the ground is the home venue of Southend-on-Sea and EMT Cricket Club.

+The ground was used in 1948 for an England international hockey match, but the game was called off after starting, due to fog.